Zilliqa/ZRC/zrcs/zrc-2.md

 ## I. What are Fungible Tokens?

-The Fungible Token is an open standard for creating currencies, with fungibility being the property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.
+The Fungible Token is an open standard for creating currencies.
+Fungibility is the property of a good or a commodity whose individual units are essentially interchangeable, and each of its parts is indistinguishable from another part.

 ## II.
 Abstract